Neurotechnology company logo

 Our technology for real-time surveillance was designed to support biometric face identification of moving pedestrians using live video streams from high-resolution digital cameras.
 The technology is used for passive identification, when passers-by do not make any efforts to be recognized.
 Possible uses for this technology include law enforcement, security, attendance control, visitor counting, traffic monitoring and other commercial applications.

-Some of our ealier R&D efforts related to computer vision also involved technologies for eye movement tracking.
+Some of our earlier R&D efforts related to computer vision also involved technologies for eye movement tracking.

 Natural Language Processing